 We also have a large range of homemade Bar Snacks, such as Deep Fried Brie with Sweet Chilli, Mini Yorkshire Puddings with Pulled Beef or our Creamy Garlic Mushrooms with Homemade Bread.
 Something for everyone!

-The Ale House is perfect for parties, such as Christenings or Retirement.
+The Ale House is perfect for parties, such as Birthdays, Christenings or Retirement.
 Our Games Room & rear Bar area can accommodate up to 35 people comfortably, whether just enjoying drinks or settling in with a bespoke Bar Snack Buffet, catered to suit your needs.

 History of OUR BUILDING